tewarfel/nestedvm/README.md

 nestedvm, ported to OSX 10.9, using gcc 4.9.3 and Java 1.8
 ========

-11/26/2014
+11/27/2014
-Clone of NestedVM repository, integrating multiple changes since 2009.
-This version has been modified to build on OSX 10.9.5 (Mavericks) using the Xcode 6.1 compiler and Homebrew.
+Yet another fork of NestedVM from nestedvm.ibex.org.
+This fork integrates multiple patches and additions since 2009, This version has been modified to build on OSX 10.9.5 (Mavericks) using the Xcode 6.1 compiler and Homebrew.
-The gcc built is 4.8.2, and uses newlib-1.20
+The gcc built is 4.8.2, and uses newlib-1.20.
+Classgen is pulled by git, and presently points at github.com/tewarfel/classgen.git so that it builds under Java 1.8.

-Thanks to Henry Wertz for his recent set of extensive patch, and well as the many prior contributors before.
+Thanks to Brian Alliet and Adam Megacz for their creation and for making it public, and most recently to Henry Wertz for his recent set of extensive patches for gcc 4.8 + newlib-1.20 support and email assistance getting them to work.

-Steps to build:
+Building NestedVM under OSX 10.9:

 1) Install Xcode from the app store and download all updates